Eureka Southern Railroad: Origin

 Over the course of its life, the line struggled to make money.
 Though wood products had historically been the top source of revenue for the Northwestern Pacific and subsequently the Eureka Southern, historic overharvest on private lands limited timber availability, and coupled with rising environmental restrictions in the area caused traffic numbers to fall consistently.
-The EUKA also faced a constant battle with the elements in the Eel River Canyon, historically one of the most expensive to maintain stretches of track in the United States.
+The Eureka Southern also faced a constant battle with the elements in the Eel River Canyon, historically one of the most expensive to maintain stretches of track in the United States.
 On December 15, 1986, the road filed for Chapter 11 bankruptcy, but continued operations.

 North Coast Daylight

 The line operated an excursion train, the "North Coast Daylight", as a joint venture with Sierra Western Corp., the owners of historic passenger cars.
 Several of the cars had originally been Southern Pacific Daylight cars; others were a hodge-podge of vintage passenger, diner, and dome cars of the same era, painted in the iconic "Daylight" orange-striped scheme.
 The trains were pulled by Eureka Southern locomotives.

 On Saturday mornings, the "North Coast Daylight" passengers rode excursion buses from the San Francisco Bay area to Willits, where they boarded the train.
 The train followed the scenic Eel River Valley north to Eureka (a route never served by the original Southern Pacific Daylight trains).
 Passengers stayed overnight in Eureka, then boarded again on Sunday mornings for the return trip to Willits and (by bus) to the Bay Area.
 The cars were unheated, air conditioning often failed, and meals often were late.
 The vintage rail car toilets emptied their contents onto the tracks below, and passengers were asked not to flush while the train was stopped in the stations at Willits and Eureka.

 The North Coast Daylight was never financially stable, and operation was interrupted several times by reorganizations and damaged tracks.
 The service lasted, off and on, from about 1985 through 1990.
 The vintage cars were "marooned" in several rail yards when all rail service south was abandoned.
 Several have been scrapped, though at least one has been "rescued."

 In September 1988 the ES purchased the 7-mile (11 km) shortline Arcata and Mad River Railroad from Simpson Timber Company for $300,000.
 The A&MR had been closed for the two-year period prior to its purchase by the Eureka Southern.